ManuelePasini/slides-markdown/slides/dataplat_seminar.md

 ## A case study - The Agritech PNRR Project

-- **Goal**: Build a data platform to Foster collaboration and integration between different agriculture research projects.
+- **Goal**: Build a data platform to foster collaboration and integration between different agriculture research projects.

 :::: {.columns}
 ::: {.column width="25%"}